gabycb/Hackathon26_TeamRubiconProject/README.md

 └──────────────────────────────┘
 ```

 Each agent step has a **human approval gate** before the pipeline advances.
-A **side-drawer chat** lets operators ask questions or request adjustments at any step — agents still have full tool access during chat.
+A **side-drawer chat** lets operators ask questions or request adjustments at any step — operators can interact and update their plans assisted by memory-persistent agents, all with natural language in this chat.

 ## Field Assessment for real-time updates
 ```